-The 2013 United Kingdom Input-Output Analytical Tables (IOATs) are consistent with the 2016 editions of United Kingdom National Accounts Blue Book and United Kingdom Balance of Payments Pink Book.
+The 2015 UK input-output analytical tables (IOATs) are consistent with the 2018 editions of UK National Accounts, The Blue Book and UK Balance of Payments, The Pink Book.

-The SUTs provide a picture of the flows of products and services in the economy for a single year and are used to set the level of annual current price Gross Domestic Product (GDP).
-They show the composition of uses and resources across institutional sectors and the inter-dependence of industries in order to reconcile the production, income and expenditure approaches to the measurement of GDP.
-These tables, together with supplementary data and certain economic assumptions (i.e. technology assumptions), have been combined to construct the input-output table.
+The SUTs provide a picture of the flows of products and services in the economy for a single year and are used to set the level of annual current price gross domestic product (GDP).
+They show the composition of uses and resources across institutional sectors and the inter-dependence of industries, to reconcile the production, income and expenditure approaches to the measurement of GDP.
+These tables, together with supplementary data and certain economic assumptions (that is, technology assumptions), have been combined to construct the input-output table.

 The input-output table describes how products (and primary inputs) are used to produce further products and satisfy final demand.
 The input-output table and its derivative outputs collectively form the IOATs.